palvaro/CMPS128-Fall18/HW2/HW2_Spec.md

       - response body:
 <pre>
 		{
-      'replaced': 0, // 1 if an existing key's val was replaced 'msg': 'success'
+      "replaced": 0, // 1 if an existing key's val was replaced "msg": "success"
 		}
 </pre>